pyccel/pyccel/developer_docs/semantic_stage.md

 It is therefore important to call `set_current_user_node` on the new object to update the tree.
 Secondly, if the object contains all necessary information after the syntactic stage (e.g. `pyccel.ast.core.Continue`) we may be tempted to return the object as is.
 However if this were done there would be multiple user nodes from both the semantic and the syntactic stage.
+For example, if we need to have access to the containing function we could do `expr.get_user_nodes(FunctionDef)`.
+We expect that this only returns semantic objects if `expr` is a result of the semantic stage.
+However if objects such as `pyccel.ast.core.Continue` are returned as is, then we would get access to both the syntactic and the semantic versions of the containing function without any way to distinguish between the two.
 To avoid this it is important to call the `pyccel.ast.basic.Basic.clear_user_nodes` function to remove the syntactic objects from the tree.

 ## Name Collisions